jakubito/spotify-release-list/DEVELOPER_DOCUMENTATION.md

 ## Overview

 Spotify Release List is a React-based web application that helps users track new music releases from artists they follow on Spotify.
-The app uses the Spotify Web API to fetch artist data and displays releases in an organized, filterable interface.
+The app uses the Spotify Web API to fetch artist data and displays releases in an organized, filterable interface with advanced features like label exploration and artist management.

 ## Architecture